Server data from the Official MCP Registry

 Kindex does one thing.
 It knows what you know.

 It's a persistent knowledge graph for AI-assisted workflows.
-It indexes your conversations, projects, and intellectual work so that Claude Code never starts a session blind.
-Available as a free Claude Code plugin (MCP server) or standalone CLI.
+It indexes your conversations, projects, and intellectual work so that Claude Code, Codex, Gemini CLI, OpenCode, Cursor, and other MCP-capable agents never start a session blind.
+Available as a free MCP plugin or standalone CLI.

 Memory plugins capture what happened.
 Kindex captures what it means and how it connects.
 Most memory tools are session archives with search.
 Kindex is a weighted knowledge graph that grows intelligence over time — understanding relationships, surfacing constraints, and managing exactly how much context to inject based on your available token budget.